nikhilcodewarranty/get-cover/README.md

     Dealer: Manages dealer-specific price books, orders, contracts, and claims.
 Can also act as a servicer.
     Reseller: Manages reseller-specific price books, orders, contracts, and claims.
 Can also act as a servicer.
     Servicer: Manages services related to insurance claims.
-    Customer: Views and manages their insurance policies, orders, and claims.
+    Customer: Views and manages their insurance policies, orders, and claims.{portNumber}

 ## Sections